SuperOfficeDocs/superoffice-docs/docs/en/admin/preferences/learn/video-meetings/configure-video-meetings.md

 title: Configure video meetings
 description: Configure video meetings
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 03.20.2023
-keywords: Settings and maintenance so.topic: help
+keywords: Video meeting, invitation so.topic: howto so.user: admin
 language: en
 ---

 # Configure video meetings

 > [!NOTE]
-> To send and receive email invitations to video meetings (to/from external users), you must have configured your email setup in SuperOffice CRM (user client) or use SuperOffice Mail Link.
-See [Email setup for video meetings][2].
+> To send and receive email invitations to video meetings (to/from external users), you must have [configured your email setup in SuperOffice][2] (user client) or use SuperOffice Mail Link.

 ## Select and configure outgoing video meetings